How many ETFs are enough?

 - You own too many stocks from the same sector.
 Example, owning just Canadian bank stocks is probably insufficient to weather a variety of long-term market conditions.
 To avoid individual stock or sector risk, you should consider owning many companies from many sectors to decrease your investment risk in any particular company or sector.

 - You have too many individual stock positions.
 I recall from “The Intelligent Investor” (1949), Benjamin Graham suggested owning between 10 and 30 different companies to adequately diversify a stock portfolio.
 That guidance was provided decades ago.
-That guidance is nowhere near what Burton Malkiel, an investing guru, believes is sufficient.
-(It should be noted there really is no clear consensus on how many individual stocks are enough but suffice to say 10 stocks might be too few and anything approaching 100 or more is likely too many for any investor o keep track of.)
+That guidance is nowhere near what Burton Malkiel, an index investing guru, believes is sufficient.
+(It should be noted there really is no clear consensus on how many individual stocks are enough but suffice to say 10 stocks might be too few and anything approaching 100 or more is likely too many for any investor to keep track of.)

 “Wide diversification is only required when investors do not understand what they are doing” – Warren Buffett.

 Fair Warren, but there is nobody like you!